junegradtshaw/separate-deployment/02-separate_deployment/README.md

 * Your Cat should persist in the database, which means that you have a Service or Factory sending a POST route to the Express API
 * The Express API, obviously, should be able to handle this POST route.

 Question: when the EXPRESS route finishes the POST , do you think it should redirect the user on the backend ?
 Why or why now ?
 Think about this and discuss it with your dog.
-You may not want to volunteer the information that this is a cats app.

 #### ⛳️ Milestone 3:
 You have reached milestone 3 when you can create a Cat from your Angular app that's persisted in the database.

+#### 🍎Step 4:

+* In your CatsController, ( or whatever you call it )  inject $location into the controller so that after a user creates a cat, it redirects them to the /cats route.